mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 Connection to compound interest
 -------------------------------

 Euler's number was actually discovered first by [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) as it relates to [compound interest](https://en.wikipedia.org/wiki/Compound_interest).
-In fact, $e$ is often introduced to students in this way and it's only discussed in relation to exponential functions in more advanced math courses.
+In fact, $e$ is often introduced to students in this way and it's only discussed in relation to exponential functions in more advanced treatments of the topic.
 Let us now approach $e$ from the perspective of compound interest and connect it from this perspective back to exponential functions.

 Say we have $P$ dollars, as principal, that we lend out at an interest rate $r$ over some unit of time $t$ (e.g., one year).
 After this amount of time, we would have the following amount of money: